Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Vector Gaussian CEO on a Gaussian Multiple-Access Channel

 Consider the case when $M=L$, and we shall assume that the first condition in Theorem \ref{theorem:MAC} can be satisfied.
-The second condition is also satisfied trivially since the matrix $\Sigma_{(S_1,S_2,\ldots,S_M),(T_1,T_2,\ldots,T_L)}$ is full rank in our problem setting.
+The second condition is also satisfied trivially since the matrix $\Sigma_{S_{[1:M]},T_{[1:L]}}$ is full rank in our problem setting.
 Thus only the last condition needs to be checked in this case.
 Equivalently, when $\lambda_2$ is strictly less than $1$, there always exists a noise power $\sigma^2_Z$ such that the channel is matched and thus the uncoded scheme is optimal.

-Lapidoth and Tinguely \cite{Lapidoth:10MAC} previously considered the case that $T_m=S_m$, $m=1,2,\ldots,M$; see Fig. \ref{fig:LOCAL}.
-It was shown that for covariance matrix $\Sigma_{S_1,S_2,\ldots,S_M}$ with strictly positive entries, there always exists a noise power $\sigma^2_Z$ such that the uncoded scheme is optimal.
-Our result generalizes theirs to the case that the observations can be noisy linear combinations, and the covariance matrix $\Sigma_{S_1,S_2,\ldots,S_M}$ does not necessarily all have strictly positive entries.
+Lapidoth and Tinguely \cite{Lapidoth:10MAC} previously considered the special case when in addition to $M=L$, the observations are in fact noiseless and furthermore $T_m=S_m$, $m=1,2,\ldots,M$; see Fig. \ref{fig:LOCAL}.
+It was shown that for covariance matrix $\Sigma_{S_{[1:M]}}$ with strictly positive entries, there always exists a noise power $\sigma^2_Z$ such that the uncoded scheme is optimal.
+Our result generalizes theirs to the case that the observations can be noisy linear combinations, and the covariance matrix $\Sigma_{S_{[1:M]}}$ does not necessarily all have strictly positive entries.